Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

-To immerse the agent in realistic interaction environments, we source traffic from the ISCX-VPN2016 dataset \cite{iscx}.
-We employ a 5-tuple filtering strategy to isolate distinct TCP sessions.
-After discarding incomplete connections, we extract 27 independent TCP flows.
-These flows cover the entire agent lifecycle, from the three-way handshake to the four-way termination.
-This dataset, totaling 16,099 packets, lays the foundation for subsequent cognitive state reconstruction.
+We source normal background traffic from the ISCX-VPN2016 dataset \cite{iscx}.
+By employing a 5-tuple filtering strategy and discarding incomplete connections, we extract 25,167 interaction records.
+These records cover the TCP lifecycle, from the three-way handshake to the four-way termination.
+To provide anomalous samples, we introduce the CIC-IDS-2017 dataset and construct a dataset of 13,778 records, primarily featuring out-of-order packets and flag tampering.